 B. Complex Formation for 96-well Plates

-- Add appropriate amount of stock siRNA (see Table 1) to the wells containing the each well of the 96-well plate.
+- Add appropriate amount of stock plasmid DNA (see Table 1) to the wells containing the each well of the 96-well plate.

-- Add appropriate amount of TransIT-X2® to the Opti-MEM® I siRNA mixture (see Table 1).
+- Add appropriate amount of TransIT-X2® to the Opti-MEM® I plasmid DNA mixture (see Table 1).

 - Incubate at room temperature for at least 15 minutes to allow for the transfection complexes to form.
-Note: If you are using preprinted siRNA screens, allow for an additional 10 minutes for the reconstitution of the dried printed siRNA.
-Do not allow complexes to incubate longer than 60 minutes before adding cells as per Step C below.
+Note: If you are using pre-printed cDNA/shRNA screens, allow for an additional 10 minutes for the reconstitution of the dried printed DNA.
+Do not allow complexes to incubate longer than 60 minutes before adding cells from step C below.